 - Anticipated number of job openings available – just to name a few!

 Our Communication program prepares you for careers or further education within the field of communication.
 Our program allows you the opportunity to select between two distinct concentrations - Human or Public Communication.
 The Human Communication concentration offers coursework that pertains to interacting with others.
 The Public Communication concentration focuses on public relations and/or media.

 If your intent is to transfer your coursework to a four-year institution and pursue a Bachelor's degree, then you would work closely with your intended transfer institution to select your courses.
 If you choose to only complete our associate's program, then you will have the basic skills needed to enter the workforce in a variety of fields related to communication.
 With either decision, our program teaches you to think, act and communicate effectively, critically and creatively.
 Thereby, enriching your personal and professional lives with a diverse environment.
 We can help you determine your career goals and choose your classes accordingly.

 By enrolling in our program, our experienced professors teach students how to:

 - Employ the communication skills necessary to engage in diverse personal, professional, civic and social relationships

-- Express their ideas in oral and written messages that are coherent, persuasive and ethical
+- Express their ideas in oral and written messages that are coherent, persuasive, ethical and appropriate for specific audiences

 - Analyze significant issues in the history, theory and criticism of human and mass communication

-- Apply appropriate technology to the creation and dissemination of messages
+- Use appropriate technology to the creation and dissemination of messages

 - View summaries of every course at HACC by browsing our class schedules database.